-The 36th Annual Takoma Park Street Festival will take place on Sunday, October 1, 2017 from 10am-5pm in Takoma on Carroll Avenue in Takoma Park, MD to Carroll Street, NW in Takoma, DC.
-Interested in applying?
-Click on the APPLICATION tab.
+The 38th Annual Takoma Park Street Festival will take place on Sunday, October 6, 2019 from 10:00 am- 5:00 pm in Takoma on Carroll Avenue in Takoma Park, MD to Carroll Street, NW in Takoma, DC.

 The festival will once again host a talented mix of local artists offering paintings, photographs, pottery, silk-screening, bath and body care, stained glass, jewelry, woodworking, textiles, ceramics, kids’ items and much more.

 Non-profits, local companies and a variety of food vendors will also participate.
 Takoma’s indie businesses will be open and welcoming visitors.
 Kids love the festival with crafts, face painting, inflatables and FUN!